 California has local obligations that must be met in addition to state residency.
 You must live in a particular county for at least three months before you can file for divorce there.

-Counties often have their own unique local laws and paperwork you have to fill out.
+Counties also often have their own unique local laws and paperwork you have to fill out.
 Your county’s court website should have the information you need.

-But if you are unsure of the regional restrictions, it may be in your best interest to hire an experienced local attorney.
+If you are unsure of the regional restrictions, it may be in your best interest to hire an experienced local attorney.
 They can make sure you file the appropriate forms and meet all of the requirements.

 How Does Jurisdiction Affect Your Divorce?